 Also, even if you’re nailing it on Amazon search and have top rankings for your product listing, think of external traffic drivers.
 While Amazon has an impressively large audience within the platform, there are more potential customers across Google, Facebook, and other sites.

-Take advantage of the Traffic Insights tool, which helps to upscale your marketing strategy and assess your market and audience potential by benchmarking the traffic channels and audience numbers of other Amazon listings and uncovering growth opportunities and new high-impact traffic sources.
+Take advantage of the Traffic Insights and Search Insights tools, which help to upscale your marketing strategy and assess your market and audience potential by benchmarking the traffic channels and audience numbers of other Amazon listings and uncovering growth opportunities and new high-impact traffic sources.

 This post reveals all the ins and outs of driving external traffic to your product listing - so make sure to read through and implement some of the ideas for channel diversification.